letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 ESP32-C6
 ========

+The ESP32-C6 seems to be aimed at being used as a gateway for the new Thread protocol and Wi-Fi.

+It is the more powerful version of the ESP32-H2 and also includes not only the traditional 2.4 GHz Wi-Fi, but also the new Wi-Fi6 standard on 2.4 GHz.

 .. note:: Not yet supported (as of May 2023)

 ESP32-H2
 ========

+This is a rather strange product as it does not support any Wi-Fi.
+However it is the first device aimed at the new Thread standard.

+Since it does not support any Wi-Fi, it is unsure if there will be ESPEasy support for it in the near future.

 .. note:: Not yet supported (as of May 2023)